bittorf/kalua/README.md

 configure the builtin-packages
 ------------------------------

+	# the fast and easy automatic way:
+	kalua/openwrt-build/mybuild.sh set_build standard

+	# the way to understand what you are doing here:
 	make kernel_menuconfig		# will safe in 'build_dir/linux-${platform}/linux-${kernelversion}/.config'

 		General setup ---> [*] Support for paging of anonymous memory (swap)